emilypx/appfair.github.io/index.md

 The App Fair instead provides post-distribution accountability by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available GitHub repositories.
 For any release in the App Fair catalog, the complete source code is available for inspection, review, and analysis by the entire world.
 This access enables the security community to use all its resources to identify, isolate, and mitigate badly-behaved apps.
-In addition, a requirement that all the code be hosted in publicly-available Git repositories means that tools like [GitHub's code scanning](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) can be used to identify security vulnerabilities in the app or any of the frameworks it embeds.
+In addition, a requirement that all the code be hosted in publicly-available Git repositories means that tools like [code scanning](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) can be used to identify security vulnerabilities in the app or any of the frameworks it embeds.

 ### Commit Signing